armory/docs/content/en/scale-agent/reference/dynamic-accounts/usage.md

 ---
-title: Armory Scale Agent Dynamic Accounts API
+title: Armory Scale Agent Dynamic Accounts API Usage
 linkTitle: Usage
 description: >
   This page contains examples of how to use the Dynamic Accounts API.
 ---

+## Usage overview

+The Scale Agent endpoints aren't directly accessible.
+If you don't have direct access to your cluster, you should [expose Clouddriver using a LoadBalancer service]({{< ref "scale-agent/install/install-agent-plugin#expose-clouddriver-as-a-loadbalancer" >}}).
+You can then call the API using the public `https://<clouddriver-loadbalancer-url>:<clouddriver-port>`.

 ## Response codes